 Is qualitative research less rigorous?
 Debunking the myth in your PhD

-You’re deep into your qualitative PhD and a quiet doubt creeps in.
+You’re deep into your qualitative PhD and find yourself thinking:

 Have I got enough interviews?